TABLE OF CONTENTS

 Campus Security

-The safety and well-being of students, faculty, and staff are the highest priority at MTECH campuses.
-MTECH would like to remind you that although the College has a low crime rate, thefts do occur.
+Although the College has a low crime rate, thefts do occur.
 Please do not leave valuables unattended at any time while on campus.
-In an

 Campus Emergency Plan